 1. What is Included in the Procedures

 The online procedures contain all 'operational' policies, procedures and guidance for Calderdale Children's Social Care, including 'Children in Need, Children Looked After, Children with Disabilities, Fostering, and Adoption (with links to One Adoption West Yorkshire, the regional adoption agency).

 Children's Homes Policies and Procedures are found in a separate site which can be accessed from the manual home page.Users can also access the West Yorkshire Consortium Safeguarding and Child Protection Procedures - from the 'Home' Screen.

 Amendments that have been made to existing chapters and new chapters that have been introduced in this update are indicated on the Contents List and at the top of each chapter.

 The next scheduled update to the online procedures will go live in January 2022.

-If you would like to make suggestions for the next update, either as an amendment to an existing chapter or concerning a new chapter please contact Bernadette Johansen (email@example.com).
+If you would like to make suggestions for the next update, either as an amendment to an existing chapter or concerning a new chapter please contact Louise Ambler (email@example.com).

-If you want to use a chapter that has been developed by another local authority, please let Bernadette know.
+If you want to use a chapter that has been developed by another local authority, please let Louise know.
 Tri.x need to seek permission for us to use that chapter.

 Any amendments to existing procedures should be shown in track changes.
-In order to allow time for us to incorporate the changes into the online procedures, all amendments need to be received by mid November 2020.
+In order to allow time for us to incorporate the changes into the online procedures, all amendments need to be received by the beginning of November 2021.